Average Weather in Fairbanks Alaska, United States

 In Fairbanks, the summers are long, comfortable, and mostly cloudy and the winters are frigid, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from -13°F to 73°F and is rarely below -39°F or above 83°F.

-Based on the tourism score, the best time of year to visit Fairbanks for warm-weather activities is from mid June to late July.
+Based on the tourism score, the best time of year to visit Fairbanks for warm-weather activities is from late June to late July.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Fairbanks, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.